 Doctorate of Psychology

-The Doctorate of Psychology (PsyD) requires a minimum of 89 units with a Pacific cumulative grade point average of 3.0.
-Students must complete the doctoral core courses as well as a dissertation proposal and defense.
-Based upon state and federal laws, additional requirements may be necessary for those students electing to earn a license along with the graduate degree (e.g. licensed psychologist).
+Students must complete research core, theoretical core, field experience, dissertation, final culminating field experience, and concentration courses.
+Based upon state and federal laws, additional requirements may be necessary for those students electing to earn a license along with the graduate degree (e.g., licensed psychologist).
 Students interested in earning a license should work closely with their advisor.
 Students will be required to complete a dissertation at the conclusion of the program.

 Minimum 21 units